 Currently, automotive, aerospace, and marine industries are using AM in various capacities because the products are light weight and can withstand harsh environmental conditions.
 In the medical field, the most common uses are in AM for medical devices, which include personalized medical implants, medical models, splints, and artificial tissues and organs.

 Medical research institutions, doctors, and patients have all benefitted from AM due to its ability to create a variety of products with high precision and accuracy.
 For example, it has been useful for surgical and study purposes as well as for tools used in dental procedures, pre-surgery models for CT scans, custom saw and drill guides, enclosures (cabinets used to house dental equipment, such as regulators that distribute air and water), and specialized instrumentation.2

-One of the major benefits of AM is the ability to affordably customize products.
-AM allows the creation of light, complex designs that are often too difficult or costly to build using traditional machines and methods, so users can design and produce highly complex parts and components and, ultimately, create patient-specific devices or devices with very complex internal structures.
-For medical devices, AM enables the creation of patient-matched devices by using a patient’s own medical imaging.
+One of the major benefits of AM for medical devices is the ability to affordably customize products.
+AM enables the creation of light, complex designs that are often too difficult or costly to build using traditional machines and methods.
+Product developers can design and produce highly complex parts and components and, ultimately, create patient-specific devices or devices with very complex internal structures.
+For example, AM enables the creation of patient-matched devices by using the person’s own medical imaging.

-Another key benefit of AM for medical devices is shorter lead time.
-AM enables designers and engineers the tools to quickly create and iterate designs and produce parts.
-Due to its flexibility, 3D printing lets designers make changes easily without having to set up additional equipment or tools, meaning any design iterations of a 3D printed-device can often be done in a matter of hours, accelerating time-to-market for the new device.
+Contributing to the life sciences industry’s digital transformation in manufacturing, another key benefit of AM for medical devices is shorter manufacturing lead time.
+Advancing AM technology enables designers and engineers to quickly create and iterate designs and produce parts.
+Due to its flexibility, 3D printing lets designers make changes easily without having to set up additional equipment or tools, meaning any design iterations of a 3D printed-device can often be done in a matter of hours, speeding up time-to-market for a new device.